 ENTR 130 - Entrepreneurial Financial Intelligence

-This course is designed to familiarize entrepreneurs with key financial and accounting concepts that are essential in starting and running a business and help them acquire the tools they need to manage an entrepreneurial venture effectively.
-This course will cover basic accounting terms and ratios, financial statements, cash flow and budgets, and review the accounting software available for a prospective business entity.
+This course is designed to familiarize entrepreneurs with key financial and accounting concepts that are essential in starting and running a business and to help them acquire the tools they need to manage an entrepreneurial venture effectively.
+This course will cover basic accounting terms and ratios, financial statements, cash flow and budgets, intrapreneurship, and crowdfunding as well as review the accounting software available for a prospective business entity.
 This course is designed for small business owners and entrepreneurs, rather than those seeking to work as professional accountants.

 ENTR 140 - Business Plan Development for Entrepreneurs